Leefinance/Quantitative-finance-papers-using-deep-learning/README.md

 - **Deep Learning for Predicting Asset Returns** (2018),  G. Feng et al. [[pdf]](https://arxiv.org/pdf/1804.09314.pdf)
   + _Focus_: It finds the existence of nonlinear factors which explain predictability of returns, in particular at the extremes of the characteristic space.

+### Multi-indicators
+- **Discovering Bayesian Market Views for Intelligent Asset Allocation** (2018),  F. Z. Xing et al. [[pdf]](https://arxiv.org/pdf/1802.09911.pdf)
+  + _Focus_:  It proposes to formalize public mood into market views, because market views can be integrated into the modern portfolio theory.
+In the framework, the optimal market views will maximize returns in each period with a Bayesian asset allocation model.
+They use capitalization, prices, volume, and sentiment and train two neural models to generate the market views, and benchmark the model performance on other popular asset allocation strategies.

 ## 2. Deep neural networks
 ### 2-1.
 Multi-layer perceptron